rencongmin/CLAM/README.md

 ## Example Data

-To test the functionality of CLAM, example datasets are available in the `example_data/` directory of the GitHub repository.
+To test the functionality of CLASI, example datasets are available in the `example_data/` directory of the GitHub repository.

-## **Characrization of CLAM**
+## **Characrization of CLASI**

 - High-fidelity SR reconstruction under low SNR conditions.